Particular/docs.particular.net/servicecontrol/db-compaction.md

 ### Step 4: Import the exported data

-* Go to the RavenDB studio `http://localhost:{selected port}/storage` and perform Import steps.
+* Go to RavenDB studio `http://localhost:{selected RavenDB port}/storage` and perform steps to import a database.
-* Select the `Tasks` tab and select all the checkboxes.
+* Select the `Tasks` tab and select all checkboxes.
   ![](import-database-step1.png 'width=500')
 * Click OK to proceed.
   ![](import-database-step2.png 'width=500')
 * Select the file where the exported data was stored.
   ![](import-database-step3.png 'width=500')
 * Wait for the operation to complete.
-* After the operation has completed wait for the stale index count in the footer to indicate there are no stale indexes.
+* After the operation has completed, wait for the stale index count in the footer to indicate there are no stale indexes.
   ![](import-database-step4.png 'width=500')
 * Stop ServiceControl (from ServiceControl Management).

-NOTE: If an `System.OutOfMemoryException` occurs during import work around this error by reducing the batch size in advanced settings.
+NOTE: If an `System.OutOfMemoryException` occurs during import, reducing the batch size in advanced settings.

 ![](import-database-note.png 'width=500')